pebakery/pebakery-docs/Commands/Branch/LoopLetter.md

 # LoopLetter

-Loops through a series of letters based on the value of a counter.
+Loops through a range of letters in alphabetical order.

 ## Syntax